 By keeping the items listed above out of your kitchen sink drains, try regular use of a biologic-based drain cleaner as a proactive approach.
 These enzyme-based products use live bacteria to eat away at any residual waste particles in their path, allowing your drains to flow freely.
 Nick’s Plumbing and Air Conditioning recommends BioOne ™ as a good biologic drain cleaner and is available from our technicians.

 If you’re experiencing issues with your garbage disposal, or kitchen sink drain issues in general, give Nick’s Plumbing and Air Conditioning a call.
 We’ve been installing Houston’s garbage disposals and clearing their kitchen drains since 1979.
-Ask us about our free estimates and second opinions.
+Ask us about our cost evaluations and second opinions.